hongtaoh/olymvis/content/paper.md

 {{<figure src="https://raw.githubusercontent.com/hongtaoh/olymvis-data/master/output/vis/g-2-8.png" class="wide">}}
 <div class="caption-up-a-little">Figure 31: Beeswarm plot for home-field advantage</div>

 To show density distribution of medal percentages, we used kernel density estimation in a small multiple.
 The x-axis is the medal percentage and the y-axis is the probability density.
-We used a red arrow to denote when the country was a Olympics host.
+We used a red arrow to denote when the country was an Olympics host.
 An arrow located at the tail would indicate the existence of home-field advantage.
 See Figure 32.

 {{<figure src="/pics/g-2-9.png"  caption="Figure 32: KDE in small multiple for home-field advantage" class="wide">}}

 ### Medal Efficiency
 As planned, first of all, we did data manipulation before plotting.
-Golds were given four points, Silver 2, and Bronze 1.
+Golds were given 4 points, Silver 2, and Bronze 1.
 Attendance without any medals was assigned to 0 point.
 A country’s “medal efficiency” was calculated as the quotient of total medal points and the total number of athletes participating over 120 years.
 Therefore, if a country / region has a medal efficiency of 0.5, it means that on average, each athlete of that country / region earned half a Bronze.

 We then plotted a choropleth map using orthographic projection.
 We applied Viridis color map where darker shades denote higher medal efficiency.
 To ensure interactivity, we made this map with the Plotly package.
 See Figure 33.